onevcat/RandomColorSwift/README.md

 ## Install

 I wish we could use CocoaPods or something else for package management for Swift.
-Currently, you can clone this repo and throw the source files under `RandomColor` folder to use it.
+Currently, you can clone this repo and throw the source files under `RandomColor` folder into your project to use it.
 I suggest to add them to a standalone Cocoa/CocoaTouch Framework target, to avoid potential risk of name conflict.

 ## Example